ralna/GALAHAD/doc/C/rst-dir/blls_functions.rst

 		const :ref:`real_wp_<doxid-galahad__precision_8h_1ab82133d435678ff159433d2e50cf295e>` w[]
 	)

-Solve the bound-constrained linear least-squares problem when the products of the Jacobian $A$ and its transpose with specified vectors may be computed by the calling program.
+Solve the bound-constrained linear least-squares problem when the products of the Jacobian $A_o$ and its transpose with specified vectors may be computed by the calling program.